Avoid holiday anxiety and make the festive break less stressful.

 “You might think you’re treating your guests well by allowing them to sit back and relax but they’ll be well aware of the stress permeating from the kitchen and they’ll be itching to be allowed to help.
 If it feels uncomfortable assigning jobs, ask for helpers and let people decide for themselves how they can dig in.”

 The Italians bake up endless panettones, in Canada it’s cookies all round, the Swede’s love a pickled fish platter, whilst the Aussies BBQ on the beach and would you believe it the Japanese eat KFC?
 Seriously.
 Eating makes up an important pillar of the festive period and is a global phenomenon come Christmas time but what we think our body wants and what it actually wants can be very different things.
 The feeling of being over-fed can lead to self-loathing and too much alcohol can make us feel poisoned, rather toxic and on the brink of a burnout.
-Plus, it’s been scientifically proven that a high-fat diet overlap with the effects of chronic stress that are known to play a hand in causing depression.
+Plus, it’s been scientifically proven that a high-fat diet overlaps with the effects of chronic stress that are known to play a hand in causing depression.
 This may explain why overeating — particularly the high-fat, low-nutrient foods people are more prone to binge eat — can lead to stress and anxiety.

 Tackle the trigger: “Learn the difference between satisfaction and fullness”, explains Pandora Paloma, Life Coach and author of Intuitive Living.

 “Ask yourself if what you’re having is actually satisfying you or if you’re simply eating it because it’s there.

 "If you don’t love it, don’t eat it; if you love it, savour it!”